Install the new starter into a Honda Accord

 Use a rope or bungee cord to secure the manifold out of the way.

 Carefully remove the manifold gasket.
 If you are able to remove it without damaging it, you can clean and reuse it.
-Otherwise, it is an inexpensive part to replace.
+Otherwise, it is not an expensive part to replace.

 In the view below, you can see the starter underneath in the gap created by pulling back the manifold.